xavier268/integrity/README.md

 ````

-### Create you binary as usual, importing this package, an validating the porvided credential
+### Create you binary as usual, importing this package, an validating the provided credential

 For instance, main could start like this :